WebAssembly/WASI/proposals/filesystem/imports.md

 other metadata fields that may change when the file is modified or replaced.
 It may also include a secret value chosen by the implementation and not otherwise exposed.</p>
-<p>Implementations are encourated to provide the following properties:</p>
+<p>Implementations are encouraged to provide the following properties:</p>
 <ul>
 <li>If the file is not modified or replaced, the computed hash value should
 usually not change.</li>